At a Glance

 - Other info: Diverse and inclusive workplace with excellent career development opportunities.

-The predicted salary is between 19800 - 24800 £ per year.
+The predicted salary is between 19800 - 24800 ÂŁ per year.

-Join to apply for the Healthcare Assistant – Cardiff Community role at Marie Curie UK.
+Healthcare Assistant – Cardiff Community

-Company
+Company Description

-Marie Curie is the UK’s leading end-of-life charity.
-We are the largest non-NHS provider of end-of-life care in the UK, the only provider across all 4 nations, delivering community nursing and hospice care across the country, while providing information and support on all aspects of dying, death, and bereavement.
-Our leading research pushes the boundaries of what we know about good end-of-life, and our campaigns fight for a world where everyone gets to have the best possible quality of life while living with an illness, they’re likely to die from.
+Marie Curie is the UK’s leading end‑of‑life charity.
+We are the largest non‑NHS provider of end‑of‑life care in the UK, the only provider across all four nations, delivering community nursing and hospice care across the country, while providing information and support on all aspects of dying, death, and bereavement.
+Our leading research pushes the boundaries of what we know about good end‑of‑life care and our campaigns fight for a world where everyone can live with the best possible quality of life, even when facing a terminal illness.

 Job Description